Recipes

 Updated on December 12, 2022

 Prime rib is a beloved Omaha, Nebraska, steakhouse specialty.
-This recipe—one of our favorite versions—comes from the now-defunct restaurant Piccolo Pete’s, where the meat was rubbed with Italian spices, slow-cooked, then and blasted with high heat to form a flavorful crust.
+This recipe—one of our favorite versions—comes from the now-defunct restaurant Piccolo Pete’s, where the meat was rubbed with Italian spices, roasted low and slow, and then blasted with high heat to form a flavorful crust.
 Use any leftover roast in this prime rib sandwich for a meaty lunch the next day.
 This recipe first appeared in our August/September 2013 Heartland issue.

 Ingredients